elastic/kibana/rfcs/text/0011_global_search.md

 ```

 Notes:
 - The `Serializable` type should be implemented and exposed from `core`.
-A base implementation could be:
+A basic implementation could be:

 ```ts
 type Serializable = string | number | boolean | PrimitiveArray | PrimitiveRecord;